 You’ve shared a home for what seems like forever.
 Does selling the marital home make sense?
 How can you be expected to move?
 And if you must, where will you go?

-If you stay in the house, will there be enough money for the other spouse to establish their own separate household?Working with an expert divorce mediator who understands both the legal and financial ramifications of your situation can go a long way towards making a decision that's right for you.
+If you stay in the house, will there be enough money for the other spouse to establish their own separate household?Working with an expert divorce mediator who understands the ramifications of your situation can go a long way towards making a decision that's right for you.

 Finally, it’s important to expect the dynamics of your family to change when you divorce after 30 years of marriage.

 Divorce usually means the matriarch and patriarch of the family will be living separately after many years of sharing a home, which means that holidays and get-togethers will most likely change.

 Parents may move in with their children.
 Children or even grandchildren may move in with their newly divorced relatives.

 There’s no magical formula, and what works for one family may not make sense for another.